Electrician types vary by certification level and specialization.

 “Electrician expertise can vary,” says Don Adams, general manager of Regional Foundation Repair in Wilmington, DE.
 “For example, large-scale projects like construction sites and outdoor rigging require different skills than general home maintenance.
 Asking an electrician about their area of expertise will give you an idea of how long it will take for the job to be done and how well.”

-Master Electricians often have licensed contracting businesses and supervise a staff of electricians on complex commercial, industrial, or large-scale residential projects.
+Master electricians often have licensed contracting businesses and supervise a staff of electricians on complex commercial, industrial, or large-scale residential projects.

 Licensed electricians can move into many specialist fields.
-Most of these fall into two broad categories: Wirepeople and linespeople.
+Most of these fall into two broad categories: wirepeople and linespeople.
 For electrical jobs in your home, a wireperson will complete the work for you.

-Specialist Types of Electricians
+Types of Electricians by Specialty

 Although you will likely need an electrician that specializes in residential electrics, there are many niche fields in which qualified individuals can work.
 Some may also work in a combination of fields.
 Understanding some common types of electricians could help you if you ever need to hire one in a non-residential or specific residential setting.

-If you have owned, managed, or worked in an office setting, you will undoubtedly have come across a commercial engineer.
-Performing similar work to a residential electrician, but in a commercial setting, these individuals often work in larger-scale businesses.
+If you’ve owned, managed, or worked in an office setting, you will have undoubtedly come across a commercial electrician.
+Performing similar work to a residential electrician but in a commercial setting, these individuals often work with larger-scale businesses.

 As the name implies, you aren’t likely to come across an industrial electrician in your search for someone to do a home appliance repair.
-These individuals work on a variety of electrical jobs, but all in an industrial setting.
+These individuals work on a variety of electrical jobs but all in an industrial setting.
 Their work could include anything from power or processing plants to factories, manufacturing facilities, or mines.
 They usually have an in-depth knowledge of large-scale manufacturing and computer systems, as well as complex machinery.

 If the electrics in your car are wonky, you may need to look for an auto electrician.
-With extensive knowledge of vehicle diagnostics and computer-based repair tools, the work they do ensures you can operate your car safely.
+With extensive knowledge of vehicle diagnostics and computer-based repair tools, the work they do ensures you can operate your vehicle safely.

 Boat owners may need to employ this less common specialist.
 They often hone their trade at seamanship school and have in-depth knowledge of the marine equipment used on water-faring vessels.